-In 2019, Nils Ostendorf will receive one of the two domestic scholarships for the composition and design of an evening from the series AUS DEM HINTERHALT at the Deutsche Oper Berlin.
+For 2019, Nils Ostendorf is granted one of the two domestic scholarships for the composition and design of an evening from the series AUS DEM HINTERHALT at Deutsche Oper Berlin.